dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-20-To-fear-or-not-to-fear-AI.md

 Stuart Russell, computer science professor, UC Berkeley

 > My current guesses for the most likely failure modes are twofold: The gradual enfeeblement of human society as more knowledge and know-how resides in and is transmitted through machines and fewer humans are motivated to learn the hard stuff in the absence of real need.
-Secondly, I worry about the loss of control over intelligent malware and/or deliberate misuse of unsafe AI for nefarious ends. — Stuart Russell
+Secondly, I worry about the loss of control over intelligent malware and/or deliberate misuse of unsafe AI for nefarious ends. — Stuart Russell https://www.vox.com/conversations/2017/3/8/14712286/artificial-intelligence-science-technology-robots-singularity-automation

 Well most of the researchers in the field seem to be chill.
-Some are worried, some are chill.
+Some experts consider AI an urgent danger; many more believe the fears are either exaggerated or misplaced.

 Here is how media has protrayed AI in far more melodramatic and overblown articles like “[AI apocalypse](https://www.dailystar.co.uk/news/latest-news/716305/ai-artificial-intelligence-autonomous-weaponry-arms-race)”, “[artificial brains](https://futurism.com/artificial-brains-operate-like-humans-close/)”, “[artificial superintelligence](http://www.forbesindia.com/blog/technology/can-super-intelligence-and-emotional-intelligence-co-exist/)”, “[brain-like computers](https://www.nytimes.com/2013/12/29/science/brainlike-computers-learning-from-experience.html)” and “[creepy Facebook bot AIs](https://nypost.com/2017/08/01/creepy-facebook-bots-talked-to-each-other-in-a-secret-language/)”.